jlevy/lft/lft.md

 This is because they have years of experience with the non-obvious and painful ways each of these tools caused them problems.

+So how does this relate to LLM tools?
-LLMs help all engineers, but they can do more for product engineers than for infrastructure engineers, because LLMs are best at pattern matching from training data.
+Well, LLMs help all engineers, but they can do more for product engineers than for infrastructure engineers, because LLMs are best at pattern matching from training data.
 Such pattern matching works better for features (which are typically written using similar languages and syntax) than for infrastructure (which can change the way you